oleksandr-romashko/goit-react-hw-04-feedback/README.md

 [React project template](https://github.com/goitacademy/react-homework-template/blob/main/README.en.md) is used as a starting point for your application (more information about how to start-up with such a project may be found at the template repo description or [here in a Readme file](./README.en.md)).

-  * The `goit-react-hw-02-feedback` repository is created.
+  * The `goit-react-hw-04-feedback` repository is created.
+  * Refactor the "[Feedback Widget](https://github.com/oleksandr-romashko/goit-react-hw-02-feedback)" task code from the second module using React-hooks.
-  * When submitting homework, there are two links: to the source files and the live pages of each assignment on `GitHub Pages'.
+  * When submitting homework, there are two links: to the source files and the live page using `GitHub Pages'.
-  * The repository header has a link to the live page on `GitHub pages`.
   * When visiting the work page (GitHub pages) of the assignment, there are no errors or warnings in the console.
-  * There is a separate file for each component in the `src/components` folder.
+  * For each component has a separate folder with a React-component file and styles.
   * The `propTypes` are described for all components.
-  * Everything that a component expects in the form of props is delivered to it when it is called.
-  * The JS code is clean and clear, using `Prettier`.
-  * Styling is done by CSS modules or Styled Components.
+  * Component names are clear, descriptive.

-## Task 1 - Feedback Widget
+## Task - Feedback Widget

 Like most companies, Expresso Cafe collects reviews from its customers.
 Your task is to create an application to collect statistics.
 There are only three options for feedback: good, neutral, and bad.